 - You cannot select a password you have used previously

-- Passwords must be between 12-15 characters long
+- Passwords must be at least 15 characters long

 - Passwords must include characters from at least three of the following categories:

 - special character (e.g. _ ! $ % ^ * + -)

 - You cannot use your first name, middle name, last name, UUID or Tiger in your password

 - Use at least two alphabetic characters (a-z, A-Z)

 - Use at least two non-alphabetic characters (e.g. 0 1 2 3 _ ! $ %)